 9. Grand Canyon University

 The GCU Dance Team climbed its way to the top at this year’s nationals, winning their first national title as runner up in jazz.
 The team practices about 20 hours per week, perfecting their kip ups, aerial cartwheels and headsprings.
 “For the first time last year, we were able to compete in the Game Day Division at UDA Nationals, which includes a portion where you perform your fight song to be evaluated by judges,” second year member Paige Moss said.
 “We spent countless hours polishing and prepping the routine to give it the extra sparkle needed to do our school justice.
 Our hard work eventually led to winning a Game Day National Champion Title.”
-Aside from competing, they perform at men’s and women’s basketball games as well as baseball games.
+Aside from competing, they hold dance performances at men’s and women’s basketball games as well as baseball games.
 Madisyn Given, a third-year member, said she has learned to be an ambassador for a team.
 “It is important to represent yourself at all times in a way that would make the team proud.”
 Beyond the titles, this team remains humble and true to their sport.

 8. University of Tennessee

 Quadruple pirouettes, aerials, advanced turns and jumps, oh my!
 Mastering these moves has gotten the University of Tennessee Dance Team ranked at nationals in jazz for the past few years.
 The team stays ahead of the game by a semester, meaning they prep fall routines in the summer and they practice spring routines in the fall.
 “Each aspect in preparation not only overlaps between our athletic role and competition but also enhances the other simultaneously,” Coach Kelley Tafazzoli said.
 Upcoming senior Micaela Robinson said her favorite place to perform is at their home field, the Thompson-Boling Arena. “[Standing] in front of the thousands of fans and guests who chose to watch a sport we all love and are connected by is a tremendous privilege, and the opportunity to perform my art in that arena is something I am entirely grateful for,” Robinson said.
 Along with games and practices, dancers must maintain good academic standing and complete study hours based on their GPA.
 “Academics are a top priority for everyone on our team.
 All returning college dance team members were recognized for maintaining at least a 3.0 GPA this past fall at a football game,” upcoming senior dancer Laura Skipper said.
+Academics over athletics.
 This team brings their A-game on and off the field.

 7. Rutgers University